glambeth/Ether-Vault/README.md

 > vault.sendAssets( 10, {from: eth.accounts[0], to: vault.address, vaule: 20})
 ```
 This would store 20 wei and would be avaliable after block number 10 has been mined.

+##Disclaimer
+Please use at your own will.
+I do not guarantee any of the funds sent and there could potentially be bugs in the code.